helvecioneto/goesgcp/README.md

 <!-- badges: end -->

 `goesgcp` is a Python utility designed for downloading and reprojecting GOES-R satellite data.
-This script leverages the `google.cloud` library for accessing data from the Google Cloud Platform (GCP) and `rioxarray` for reprojecting data to EPSG:4326 (retangular grid), as well cropping it to a user-defined bounding box.
+This script leverages the `google.cloud` library for accessing data from the Google Cloud Platform (GCP) and `rioxarray` for reprojecting data to EPSG:4326 (rectangular grid), as well cropping it to a user-defined bounding box.

 ## Features